 Telavi is one of the oldest towns in Georgia, it was firstly mentioned in the I century AD.
 At this period of time, it is a modern cosy town with a population of 20 thousand people.
 It is quite attractive among tourists who visit this region to get acquainted with the ancient traditions of Georgian winemaking, explore the wine cellars and factories, taste different varieties of the famous Kakhetian wines.
 A special honour has Telavi Wine Cellar, located near Telavi.

 The town is also famous for its natural attractions and architectural monuments.
 A real natural “masterpiece” is an amazing Alazani Valley which you can admire from different corners of Telavi.
-In the center, you can visit an ancient fortress Batonis-Tsikhe, as well as the castle of the great Georgian king and commander Irakli II.
-There is also another no less amazing attraction in the center of the town – the oldest tree in Georgia, 800-year-old sycamore.
+In the centre, you can visit an ancient fortress Batonis-Tsikhe, as well as the castle of the great Georgian king and commander Irakli II.
+There is also another no less amazing attraction in the centre of the town – the oldest tree in Georgia, 800-year-old sycamore.

 The town offers several good opportunities for overnight such as economy class hotels, average price category hotels, and there is also an option for those who like a more luxurious stay.
 Budget travellers can choose guest houses.